How do I use VBA code in PowerPoint

 Once your code's working properly, you can run it directly from within PowerPoint without having to start the VBA editor.

-Highlight the one you want to run and click Run (or simply doubleclick the one you want).
+Highlight the macro you want to run and click Run (or simply doubleclick it).

 Note: Code that compiles may still not do what you expect it to do when you run it, or it may still produce errors.
 If it errors out, VBA will show you a message box that lets you either End the code or Debug it.
 If you choose Debug, you'll be returned to the VBA editor with the problem line highlighted in yellow so you can correct the problem.